Pascal Najadi

 Pascal Najadi (born August 20, 1967) is a retired Swiss investment banker, film maker, author and conspiracy theorist.
 He is the son of Hussain Najadi.
 He currently works as a bitcoin activist.
 He is best known for producing movies like Grounding - The Last Days of Swissair (in 2006).
 He also produced Rebel News (2015), and National Citizens Inquiry (NCI) (2023).

-Najadi is a supporter of the QAnon conspiracy theory.
-In numerous videos and interviews, he makes discriminatory statements about people of the Jewish faith and repeatedly calls publicly for Israel to be “wiped out” and members of the Swiss government to be “executed.”
 He sued Swiss president Alain Berset for allegedly abusing his office and making false statements on Swiss television regarding COVID-19.
 The case was dismissed.

 Biography

 Najadi was born in Lucerne, Switzerland, on August 20, 1967, to Bahraini financier Hussain Najadi and Swiss Heidi Anderhub-Minger, a direct descendant of former Swiss Federal Counsel and Swiss President Rudolf Minger.
 He finished his early education at the Military Service and School in Switzerland, then pursued economics at Institut auf dem Rosenberg, St. Gallen, Switzerland.

 Career

 In 1989, Najadi began working as a public relations assistant for Klaus J. Stöhlker at Klaus J. Stöhlker AG in Zollikon, Switzerland.
 Later that year, he was hired as an account executive for sales of open-end mutual funds to Swiss banks by Orbitex Finanz AG in Zurich, Switzerland.